corporate-gadfly/Tunlr-Clone/README.md

 you will see pertain to that VPS provider.
 ##Disclaimer##
 This information is provided as is without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 In no event shall the author be liable for any damages whatsoever including direct, indirect, incidental consequential, loss of business profits, or special damages.

+If you leave your DNS server or Squid proxy server wide open to abuse, that's on your own head.
+Take precautions in this regard.
+Proceed at your own risk.
 ##Background##
 Basically we are interested in proxying content only for certain domains.
 The actual streaming media sits on CDN networks and is usually not geo-locked.
 The amount of proxying we'll end up doing will be relatively